-- pupils with special educational needs that can only be met at Abbey Primary School (e.g. where the academy has specialist provision) - children of travellers, pupils with exceptional medical, mobility, or social grounds that can only be met at Abbey Primary School.
+- Children with special educational needs that can only be met at the Abbey Primary School (e.g. where the school has specialist provision) - Children of travellers, children with exceptional medical, mobility, or social grounds that can only be met at Abbey Primary School.

-At the time of application, applications in these categories must be supported by a statement in writing from a Doctor, social worker or other relevant professional.
+At the time of application, applications in these categories must be supported by a statement in writing from a doctor, social worker or other relevant professional.
 This is necessary because you will be asking the academy to assess your child as having a stronger case than other children.

-Each case will be considered on its merits by the Believe Academy Trust.
+Each case will be considered on its merits by the ONE Academy Trust.